httpwg/http-extensions/draft-ietf-httpbis-priority.md

 The default value of the incremental parameter is false (`0`).

-A server might distribute the bandwidth of a connection between incremental responses that share the same urgency, hoping that providing those responses in parallel would be more helpful to the client than delivering the responses one by one.

-If a client makes concurrent requests with the incremental parameter set to false, there is no benefit serving responses in parallel because the client is not going to process those responses incrementally.
-Serving non-incremental responses one by one, in the order in which those requests were generated is considered to be the best strategy.
+If a client makes concurrent requests with the incremental parameter set to false, there is no benefit serving responses with the same urgency in parallel because the client is not going to process those responses incrementally.
+Serving non-incremental responses with the same urgency one by one, in the order in which those requests were generated is considered to be the best strategy.

+If a client makes concurrent requests with the incremental parameter set to true, serving requests with the same urgency in parallel might be beneficial.
+Doing this distributes the connection bandwidth, meaning that responses take longer to complete.
+Incremental delivery is most useful where multiple partial responses might provide some value to clients ahead of a complete response being available.

 The following example shows a request for a JPEG file with the urgency parameter set to `5` and the incremental parameter set to `true`.